-Whilst the LGPS actuarial valuation report for the year ended 31 August 2023 indicates a defined benefit asset of £463k exists at the year end date, the Trustees have considered that there is insufficient evidence that a surplus being recognised would ever result in a repayment or reduction in contributions, given that such a surplus is probably only temporary.
-Also, as a longer term employer that is open to new members, there isn't a reasonable expectation that the Academy trust will ever reach a point of cessation that would enable access to a return of surplus.
+Whilst the LGPS actuarial valuation report for the year ended 31 August 2024 indicates a defined benefit asset of £677k (2023: £463k) exists at the year end date, the Trustees have considered that there is insufficient evidence that a surplus being recognised would ever result in a repayment or reduction in contributions, given that such a surplus is probably only temporary.
+Also, as a longer term employer that is open to new members, there isn't a reasonable expectation that the multi-academy trust will ever reach a point of cessation that would enable access to a return of surplus.

-The actuarial gain has therefore been restricted to instead leave a break-even position on the Balance Sheet with neither an asset or liability recognised.
+The actuarial movement has therefore been restricted to instead leave a break even position on the Balance Sheet with neither an asset or liability recognised.